RealSniperKing/SK_P4/README.md

     * start a game
     * continue a game
     * show game results

     Warning, before start a game, you need absolutely add players and a tournament to database.

-Last trick : in each input fields, you can return to menu when use this command
-`--menu`

 Happy enjoy !